Dopeamin/bigdata_project/README.md

 ### 4. Data Visualization:

 - NextJs is used to create a web interface that interacts with MongoDB to display the output of the Spark job.
-Django can be used to develop the backend of the web interface to interact with MongoDB and perform other tasks.
+NestJs can be used to develop the backend of the web interface to interact with MongoDB and perform other tasks.

 ### Why we use kafka as a middleware between the request and spark :